symcon/Snom/SnomDeskphone/README.md

 ## <span style="color:red">Warnings <span>
 - <span style="color:red">The module works only with HTTP.</span>
-If the PBX where the phone is registered or the user changes the phone server settings to only HTTPS, the module will not work
+If the PBX where the phone is registered or the user changes the phone server settings to allow only HTTPS, the module will not work

 ## Usage
 tbd.